chain/docs-site/chain-docs/docs/xcn/governance/constitution.md

 ---
 The Chain Constitution is a set of rules and regulations adopted by the community to ensure a fair, safe, and transparent decentralized environment governed by its users.

-The latest Chain Constitution can be found here:
+The latest Chain Constitution can be found here: https://forum.chain.xyz/t/cip-3-enact-the-chain-community-constitution/
-And was voted in here: GitHub.com/Chain/CIPs
+And was voted in [here](https://github.com/chain/CIP)